Open date: October 9th, 2019

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

 Microbiome Genomics CoLab Director

-The recently launched UCSF BCMM is focused on human microbiome research, with a particular interest in accelerating discovery and translation in the fields of early life microbiome and therapeutic development.
+The UCSF BCMM is focused on human microbiome research, with a particular interest in accelerating discovery and translation in the fields of early life microbiome and therapeutic development.
 The Center is developing multiple collaborative labs (CoLabs), technology hubs that facilitate microbiome research projects.
-Research projects facilitated through the Microbiome Genomics CoLab will be diverse, spanning disciplines within all schools across campus, and may include one or more of the following: Providing guidance on appropriate sample collection and preservation methods, sample extraction for library preparation, sequencing (16S rRNA, ITS2 and metagenomics) and data analyses.
-In addition the director of the Microbiome Genomics CoLab will be responsible for development of novel genomics tools to address ongoing challenges in the field of translational Microbiome research.
+Research projects facilitated through the Microbiome Genomics technology hub will be diverse, spanning disciplines within all schools across campus, and may include one or more of the following: Providing expertise on appropriate sample collection and preservation methods, sample extraction for library preparation, sequencing (16S rRNA, ITS2, metagenomics and RNASeq) and data analyses.
+In addition, the Director of Microbiome Genomics will be responsible for development of novel genomics tools to address ongoing challenges in the field of translational Microbiome research.

 The Microbiome Genomics CoLab director will be expected to assist in the submission of original research proposals to government agencies to secure additional funding for research.
 Co-author publications including scientific articles and reviews.
 They will also be expected to lead training programs, interact with other CoLabs and build collaborations with researchers both in academia and industry.

 Candidates will be expected to work independently and in a collaborative multidisciplinary team of immunologists, biostatisticians and microbial genomicists.
 The director will supervise a team consisting of a technician and a data analyst.
 We anticipate that this team will grow with increasing Microbiome Genomics CoLab use.
 The candidate and report directly to Dr. Susan Lynch, Director of the Benioff Center for Microbiome Medicine.